Intellimenta/DataBot/README.md

 # **DataBot** – *Effortless Self-Service Analytics*
 - With <a href="https://intellimenta.com/products/databot" target="_blank">DataBot</a>, you can **explore**, **visualize**, **analyze**, and **forecast** your data in your **native language**.
 - It's **self-hosted** and **free** for personal use.
+- DataBot combines rich features, strong security, and affordability in one solution.

 <div align="center">
   <img src="media/databot-diagram-white-bg-m.png" width=700px alt="DataBot Logo">